FernandoDoreto/data-science-personal-portfolio/README.md

 ---

 ### Projects Portfolio
-> * **NOTES**: (1) when requested, both username and password are: **doreto**.
-(2) Apps are deployed in free Heroku tier, so **BOOT TIME** might take a few seconds.
+> * **NOTES**: (1) if requested, both username and password are: **doreto**.
+(2) Some apps are deployed in free Heroku tier, so **BOOT TIME** might take a few seconds.

 * **ML API**: Once you found an ML model that meets your project's requirements, you will likely deploy an API that will be embedded into an existing solution.
-The API has an endpoint for prediction.
-The [API](https://doreto-ml-api.herokuapp.com/) was made with Django Rest Framework and deployed at Heroku.
-This project explains the ML Business Case behind the project and requests data from the API.
+This API shall have an endpoint for prediction.
+In this project, the [API](https://doreto-ml-api.herokuapp.com/) is developed with Django Rest Framework and deployed at Heroku.
+This project explains the ML Business Case behind the project, and monitor the data (inputs and predictions) from the API.
 [Click here](https://share.streamlit.io/fernandorocha88/portfolio-ml-api/main/app.py)

 * **Regression**: Let's explore patterns on rental bikes levels based on weather and seasonal information (temperature, working day, season, humidity etc) and will predict rental bike levels, so the Operations team can have more accurate information when reloading bike stations.
 [Click here](https://share.streamlit.io/fernandorocha88/portfolio-rental-bikes/main/app.py)